 Enjoy Teaching Main Idea and Supporting Details

 As Ms. Sneed headed back to her desk, she sighed.
-Teaching main idea and supporting details was hard work.
+Teaching main idea and supporting details was one of the harder skills in the ELA block.
 Then that little teacher smile spread across her face.
-But it sure was rewarding.
+But it was key to understanding informational text, and this lesson really helped.